MythicAgents/poseidon/documentation-payload/poseidon/commands/sshauth.md

 #### private_key

-- Description: Authenticate to the designated hosts using this private key
+- Description: Authenticate to the designated hosts using this private key (key content or path on disk)
 - Required Value: False
 - Default Value: None